sfschen/velocileptors/README.md

 # velocilptors
 Velocity-based LPT expansions of redshift-space distortions.

+This code computes the real- and redshift-space power spectra and correlation functions of biased tracers using 1-loop Lagrangian perturbation theory.

-This code requires numpy, scipy and pyFFTW, the python wrapper for FFTW:
+The code requires numpy, scipy and pyFFTW (the python wrapper for FFTW):

 https://hgomersall.github.io/pyFFTW/